Tropical Storm Ian Forms in Caribbean, Heads Toward Florida

 Heavy rain is also expected in areas like Jamaica and Cuba leading to flash flooding concerns.

-Ian had maximum sustained winds of 45 mph and was moving west at 15 mph about 270 miles southeast of Kingston, Jamaica, the 11 a.m. advisory from the National Hurricane Center in Miami said Saturday.
+Ian had maximum sustained winds of 45 mph and was moving west at 15 mph about 270 miles southeast of Kingston, Jamaica, and 505 southeast of Grand Cayman, the 2 p.m. advisory from the National Hurricane Center in Miami said Saturday.

-A hurricane watch was issued for the Cayman Islands, where hurricane conditions are possible by early Monday, while a tropical storm watch was in effect for Jamaica.
+A hurricane watch was issued for the Cayman Islands, where hurricane conditions are possible by early Monday, while a tropical storm watch was in effect for Jamaica, Little Cayman and Cayman Brac.

 Strengthening is forecast during the next few days, and Ian is expected to become a hurricane Sunday night, the NHC said.